a-random-lemurian/winters/docs/config.md

 - **Windows**: `C:\Users\<USERNAME>\AppData\Roaming\endless-sky\`

 # Winters configuration file
 The Winters configuration file is named `.wintersrc`.
 The filepaths that Winters searches in is specified in the File paths section.
+Configuration options have not been implemented yet, but will be implemented in a future release.

 Configuration options have not been implemented yet, but will be implemented in a future release.